dweigend/PiJukebox/docs/llm/AGEND.md

 # Development Guidelines for AI Assistants

-This document provides comprehensive guidelines for AI coding assistants working on **kinder_audio_2**.
+This document provides comprehensive guidelines for AI coding assistants working on **PiJukebox**.

 ## Project Overview

-**kinder_audio_2** is a Toniebox-alternative: A Raspberry Pi-based music player for children controlled by RFID cards and a USB controller.
+**PiJukebox** is a Toniebox-alternative: A Raspberry Pi-based music player for children controlled by RFID cards and a USB controller.

 **Core Functionality:**